Last Updated: June 11, 2024

 After the war, Betty White tried to break into the film industry in Los Angeles, but she was turned down by all the major studios.
 They told her she wasn't photogenic enough, so she turned to the radio industry instead.
 As a radio performer, White made decent money and soon appeared on major radio shows for that time.
 Eventually, she was even given her own radio show: The Betty White Show.

 Betty White's major breakthrough came when she acted as a co-host for Al Jarvis in the 1949 television program Hollywood on Television.
-When Jarvis left the show in 1952, Betty White became the main host, improvising her way through a six-day a week schedule and singing at least once every broadcast.
+When Jarvis left the show in 1952, Betty White became the main host, improvising her way through a six-day-a-week schedule and singing at least once every broadcast.
 Although she was a relative newcomer to the world of television, she was nominated for an Emmy for her performances.

 In 1952, Betty White also created her own production company with help from a writer and a producer.
 Bandy Productions, as it was called, later released a show called Life With Elizabeth, with Betty White playing the lead role.
-In debuted in 1953, and Betty White had full control of the nationally syndicated show.
+It debuted in 1953, and Betty White had full control of the nationally syndicated show.

 On the heels of her success, Betty White began to appear in a range of commercials.
 In 1954, she struck a deal with NBC to create her own television talk show, The Betty White Show.
-Once again, she had full creative control, and she made progressive decisions such as hiring a female director and including an African-American performer regularly in the show.
+Once again, she had full creative control, and she made progressive decisions, such as hiring a female director and including an African-American performer regularly in the show.
 The show was soon canceled due to viewership issues.

 White's next role was in the sitcom Date with the Angels, and this proved to be one of the most disastrous roles of her career.
 After the failure of the show in 1958, White appeared in a theatrical play in 1959.